NASA-GISS/spack/lib/spack/docs/spackenv.rst

   - Existing modules would get overwritten...

-  - Packages should be able to specify which sub-packages' environments they need at runtime.
+  - Packages should be able to specify which sub-packages' spec sets they need at runtime.
 See #3134.

-* ``write_single_module()``: Generate a SINGLE module file that loads the appropraite environment.
+* ``write_single_module()``: Generate a SINGLE module file that loads the appropraite spec set.

-  - Packages should be able to specify which sub-packages' environments they need at runtime.
+  - Packages should be able to specify which sub-packages' spec sets they need at runtime.
 See #3134.

   - Maybe ``write_modules()`` should be deprecated.
 Generating modules with hashes has many problems, and maybe it's not what